ultramango/gear360pano/README.md

 What is/might be wrong (loose notes about the script):

+* only the highest resolution is currently supported (3840x1920),
 * video stitching works by converting it to image files, stitching them and then re-coding,
 * it might require a lot of disk space (gigabytes or even more) as the long videos will result in many image files, this could be optimised by removing files which are no longer needed, also check for left-over directories that might have not been removed,